madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 typedef PyObject *(*PyCFunction)(PyObject *, PyObject *);
 {% endhighlight %}

-this is a [type definintion of a poiner to a function](http://stackoverflow.com/questions/1591361/understanding-typedefs-for-function-pointers-in-c) that consumes two pointers to `PyObjects` and returns a pointer to a `PyObject` (that's not a `typedef` I could pull off first try) .
+this is a [type definintion of a pointer to a function](http://stackoverflow.com/questions/1591361/understanding-typedefs-for-function-pointers-in-c) that consumes two pointers to `PyObjects` and returns a pointer to a `PyObject` (not a `typedef` I could pull off first try).
 We will say morea about `PyObjects` later on.

 Now we have to define the module object and tell it about our method table